whoami-shubham/obfuscator-io-metro-plugin/docs/intro.md

   {
     runInDev: false /* optional */,
-    logObfuscatedFiles: true /* optional generated files will be located at ./.jso */,
+    logObfuscatedFiles: true /* optional generated files will be located at ./.jso */, }
-    // source Map generated after obfuscation is not useful right now }
 );